sgoldenlab/simba/docs/FSTTC.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/FSTTC_2.png" />
 </p>

 Where the Δt hyper-parameter is a time-window (e.g 2000ms - Lee et al. 2019).
-P is the proportion of behavior B onsets that fall inside Δt following the onset of behavior A. TA is the proportion of the total session time that falls inside Δt following behavior A onset.
-TB is the proportion of the total session time that falls inside Δt following behavior B onset.
+P is the proportion of behavior B onsets that fall inside Δt following the onset of behavior A. T<sub>A</sub> is the proportion of the total session time that falls inside Δt following behavior A onset.
+T<sub>B</sub>  is the proportion of the total session time that falls inside Δt following behavior B onset.

->Note: Although  transitional relationships of behavioral events often are evaluated and visualized using Markov decision processes, such techniques may require mutually exclusive states and this introduces stastistical challenges for multi-individual environments.
-We recognise that the more sophisticated approach to explore casuse and effect in multi-individual environments would be [multi-agent reinforcement learning](https://medium.com/swlh/the-gist-multi-agent-reinforcement-learning-767b367b395f) techniques but.. yeah.. this works and RL is complicated :)
+>Note: Although  transitional relationships of behavioral events often are evaluated and visualized using Markov decision processes, such techniques may require mutually exclusive states and this introduces statistical challenges for multi-individual environments.
+We recognise that the more sophisticated approach to explore casuse and effect in multi-individual environments would be [multi-agent reinforcement learning](https://medium.com/swlh/the-gist-multi-agent-reinforcement-learning-767b367b395f) techniques but.. yeah.. this works and RL have to wait.. :)

 ## Step 1: Generate a dataset.